42AGV/ft_transcendence/README.md

 ## 🚀 Deployment <a name = "deployment"></a>

+This section is for deploying the app on a production system.

+> **_NOTE:_**  The application runs on port 80 in the production environment.
+If another service uses that port, please shut it down before running it.

 ### Prerequisites

 What things do you need to install the software, and how to install them.